socalledsound/nu-node-week1/README.md

 this week we're building routes!

-task 1: finish bringing the campsite routes by bringing in the req.params.campsiteId routes in to your campsiteRouter
+task 1: finish bringing the campsite routes by bringing in the req.params.campsiteId routes in to your campsiteRouter </br>
-task2 : build similar routes for a new set of endpoints located at /promotions
+task2 : build similar routes for a new set of endpoints located at /promotions </br>
-task3 : same same for partners
+task3 : same same for partners</br>

 be sure to test your endpoints with postman:
 https://www.postman.com/downloads/